-III-G-6
+III-G-14

-- 6. When not on the shooting station, the gun shall be carried with breech open and empty.
-Pumps and automatics will have the bolt open.
-Fixed breech (double barrels including over-and-unders and side-by-sides) will be broken open and empty. - When the shooter is on the shooting station and ready to shoot and a delay occurs, such as equipment breakdown, the gun shall be opened and all shells extracted. - 8.
-During the shooting of single targets, management may permit the loading of two shells.
-However, no one will be allowed to load two shells to shoot their last singles target on any station.
-Management cannot compel the loading of two shells in the shooting of singles. - 9.
-The loading of more than two shells in the gun shall not be allowed at any time. - 10.
-A gun may not be used that will accept more than one (1) gauge of shells at the same time. - 11. À shooter will not be permitted to use a gun with a release-type trigger unless the referee and the other members of the squad are notified.
-Extra caution must be exercised if the gun is given to a referee who is unfamiliar with its operation.
-Guns with release type triggers must be clearly marked with designated safety stickers.
-Release trigger stickers, with instructions on placement, are available from NSSA Headquarters.
-Please call or write to Membership Services. - 12.
-Any shooter whose gun accidentally discharges twice within one round for mechanical reasons shall be required to change guns or, if time permits, have his/her gun repaired, before continuing to shoot the round or subsequent rounds. - 13.
-The placement of markers other than those specified in the NSSA Rules Book shall be deemed illegal. - 14.
-Shoot management or the Chief Referee, with shoot management concurrence, will suspend all shooting under clearly unsafe weather conditions such as, but not limited to, hail storms, lightning and tornadoes.
-Shooting may resume when the condition has passed. - 15.
-In the interest of safety, interference and time, only the club management's personnel shall be permitted to pick up empty shells from the grounds during a registered shoot, and extreme care must be exercised to prevent interference with other squads shooting. - 16.
-No spectator shall be allowed on the skeet fields, and the referee shall be responsible for the enforcement of this rule. - 17.
+- 15. Shoot management or the Chief Referee, with shoot management concurrence, will suspend all shooting under clearly unsafe weather conditions such as, but not limited to, hail storms, lightning and tornadoes.
+Shooting may resume when the condition has passed. - 16.
+In the interest of safety, interference and time, only the club management's personnel shall be permitted to pick up empty shells from the grounds during a registered shoot, and extreme care must be exercised to prevent interference with other squads shooting. - No spectator shall be allowed on the skeet fields, and the referee shall be responsible for the enforcement of this rule. - 18.
 The use of any drug, legal or illegal and including alcohol, prior to or during an NSSA sanctioned event by a registered competitor or referee is prohibited, with the exception of prescription or non-prescription over-the-counter medications that do not impair a shooter's or referee's ability to perform safely.